 Well cover a large amount of material.
 You have likely seen much of the content before, but many topics will be new.
-The course is meant to train you to deal with long problems which may require you to apply skills from multiple topics, so even when the concepts are familiar, the problems may still be challenging.
+The course is meant to train you to deal with long and difficult problems, so even when the concepts are familiar, the problems may still be challenging.

-Textbook: The required text is the Precalculus, 2012-2013 edition, (the 11-12 edition is ok) by D.H.
+Textbook: The required text is the Precalculus, 2016 edition, (the 11-12 edition is ok) by D.H.
 Collingwood, K.D.
 Prince, and M.M.
 Conroy.
 Printed copies are available at Professional Copy & Print, and also at EZ Copy N Print, both of which are on the ave.
 The textbook is not available at the UW bookstore.
 The printed copy is not required.
 It is freely available online (linked from the class website), and is electronically linked through WebAssign.